 Customer Satisfaction Surveys

-If you enable CSAT surveys, you can also establish default notification timing.
+If you enable surveys, you can also establish default notification timing.
 This includes:

-CSAT responses can be reported on and viewed from a widget within your SWSD Dashboard.
-With these settings, you can establish a threshold for the customer satisfaction widget, for example, if a percentage of satisfied responses falls below the threshold, the widget displays as red.
+CSat responses can be reported on and viewed from a widget within your SWSD Dashboard.
+You can set the threshold for the customer satisfaction widget.
+When the percentage of satisfied customers drops below the value you set, the widget appears with red colors.